Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: Estimation and Inference

-where we allow $\Var(\beta_i)\in[0,C]$ to be on a compact support, with zero as an admissible value.
-This class of data generating processes captures different degrees of heterogeneity that might arise in empirical applications.
-For simplicity, we assume $e_{it}$ and $\beta_i$ are both i.i.d. sequences in both $i$ and $t$ and mutually independent.
+where $\Var(\beta_i)\in[0,C]$, $C>0$, with zero as an admissible value.
+This class of data generating processes captures different degrees of heterogeneity.
+For simplicity, we assume $e_{it}$ and $\beta_i$ are both i.i.d. sequences in both $i$ and $t$ and mutually independent and $\Var(e_{it})>0$.
 The estimator of $\theta$ is